 These scripts take the famous plays of Shakespeare and just get to the point, reducing them to under 15 minutes.
 You know: all the characters and quotes you love, without the boring bits, like internal conflict, character development, or plot.
 Think of it as “Shakespeare Lite.”
+These are stand-alone scripts without the evening’s outline.
+(Hamlet & Macbeth, however, does have an outline for the evening.)
 You can choose one or several to be performed by your court actors.

 ANTONY AND CLEOPATRA

 Antony is a brilliant military strategist, until he meets Cleopatra.
 Then he has all the martial cunning of a March hare.
 Can he get his head in the game for the final battle with Octavian, or will Cleopatra prove to be too much of a distraction?

 In our Hamlet, there is a lot less introspection and a lot more mayhem.
 Two characters even get killed twice.
 But don’t worry, the violence is very stylized.
 That’s another way of saying that it’s really fake, since most directors don’t have much of a special effects budget.

 Cast size: 2 Female, 3 M/F, 4-8 Extras

 It’s all the mayhem of Hamlet, only the Queen has been murdered, and her daughter, Hamlette, must avenge her death.
 A popular Shakespeare play with a woman’s touch.